thevuong/next15-filterlist/STEPS.md

 ## Setup and starting point

 - This is a project task manager sort of thing.
-The designer of my current project Eileen Røsholt has designed the UI, and it's based on something I made there.
+The designer of my current project Eileen Røsholt has designed the UI, and it's inspired by something I made there.
 - The setup is of course Next.js App router, prisma and an Azure DB cause its free on my company azure account, tailwind CSS.
 - Demo app: Very slow load, slowed down data fetches on purpose.
 - But, it's actually not bad.
 This is all server components, which means there is no js shipped to the client for these components.
 Just html, navigations and a form for the search, and things work.
 Works without js.